Adapter Journal

 Hardcoded Secrets and the Real Cost of Vibe Coding

-We rescued a product where every API key was hardcoded in the source.
+We rescued a product with every API key hardcoded in the source.
 The fix was not just rotating credentials.
-It was rebuilding trust in the deployment pipeline.
+It meant rebuilding trust in the deploy pipeline.

 Adapter Team